debowin/sentiment-analysis-map-reduce-rpc/README.md

 sentiment score in decreasing order and returns this to the client node via the server node.

 Each Compute Node is allotted a Load Probability to reject tasks if using Load Balancing scheduling and also for injecting loads through configurable delays.
-For more information, look at "problem_statement.pdf".
+For more information, look at the [problem_statement](problem_statement.pdf).

 The code is very well documented with very verbose logging.
 Future Work would be on better Exception Handling.